deepspike/audioImpainting/README.md

 This repo provides source code and data linked to the IEEE JSTSP paper entitled "Parameter tuning-free missing-feature reconstruction for robust sound recognition".

 # How to use the code
-+ the matrix completion folder provides our parameter tuning-free matrix completion algorithm
++ the matrix completion folder provides our parameter tuning-free matrix completion algorithm writing in MATLAB
-+ the dnn folder provides the dnn training code that is used to evaluate the network performance under different extent of noise
++ the dnn folder provides the Pytorch code that is used to evaluate the DNN performance under different extent of noise

+# We tested our code under the following environments
+Matlab = R2017b
+ubuntu == 16.04
+Pytorch == 1.4.0